brandonkodish/cot-4500-Pro1/README.md

     :param error_tol: The accepted error tolerance.
     :return:
     """
-The test files are in the test branch on github.
+Ignore the test branch that was from before I learned how to make github folders.